Fourier interpolation on the real line: Weakly holomorphic modular forms on of weight

 where $P_n^{\pm}\in\QQ[x]$ are monic polynomials of degree $n$ and $P_n^{-}(0)=0$.
 The polynomials $P_n^{\pm}$ are uniquely determined by the first two conditions in~\eqref{cond:asympt}, since $\jth^{-1}$ has $q$-expansion starting with~$q^{-1/2}+24+O(q^{1/2})$, and thus the coefficients of $P_n^{\pm}$ can be found by inverting an upper-triangular matrix.
 The transformation properties~\eqref{cond:trans} follow from the properties of~$\jth(z)$ and~$\lambda(z)$.
 The first few of these functions are

-The polynomials $P_{n}^{\pm}$ are analogues of Faber polynomials, see~\cite{Cu}.
-The main difference here is that the group $\Gamma_{\theta}$ has two cusps, so some additional normalization is needed.
+Note that the polynomials $P_{n}^{+}$ are the Faber polynomials associated to the function~$1/J$, viewed as a function on the unit disk (see~\cite{Cu}).
 In the next theorem we give closed form expressions for generating functions of $\{g_{n}^{\pm}\}$. \begin{theorem} The generating functions for $\{g_n^{+}(z)\}_{n\ge0}$ and $\{g_n^{-}(z)\}_{n\ge1}$ are given by

-\end{theorem} \begin{proof} The proof follows the same lines as the proof of Theorem~2 from~\cite{DJ}.
+Here $K_{\pm}(\tau,z)$ is a meromorphic function with poles at $\tau\in\Gamma_{\theta}z$, and the series on the left-hand side converges for all large enough $\Im(\tau)$. \end{theorem} \begin{proof} The proof follows the same lines as the proof of Theorem~2 from~\cite{DJ}.
 We only prove the statement for $g_n^{+}$, since the case of~$g_n^{-}$ is almost identical.
 From the $q$-expansion of~$\jth^{-1}$ and the fact that

 it is clear that the $g_n^{+}$ defined by~\eqref{eq:kernels} are also of the form $\theta^3(z) P_n(\jth^{-1}(z))$ for some monic polynomial $P_n$ of degree $n$.
 The only thing that we need to check is that they satisfy